Why do you want to be happy?

 That’s how I see the importance of having a clear life purpose.

-And life purpose is not the same as life goal.
+And life’s purpose is not the same as a life goal.
 It must not be.
 Because life goal is just something you want to achieve and normally measurable.
 For example, money, career, study, children, spouses, etc.

 However, a life purpose is something higher in value.
 It can be based on beliefs, religions, and spirituality.

-It’s something that fuel and drive you to live your life regardless with what circumstances you’re in.
+It’s something that fuels and drives you to live your life regardless of what circumstances you’re in.

 You can’t measure your life purpose.
 But it can measure you.
-It influences your attitude towards life, shape your behaviour, and define your self-worth.
+It influences your attitude towards life, shape your behavior, and define your self-worth.

 What will happen when you achieved all that?
 Or, what will you become if you don’t achieve it?